itsektionen/styrdokument/pm/eng/pm_for_insignia.md

 ### 2.1 Official Emblem

-The chapter's logotype is distinguished by the letters I and T as two parts of a vertical lightning bolt, where the I is resting on top of the T. The lone bolt shall be of the color laser violet (`#CC99FF`, see §1.2 in the chapter’s statues).
+The chapter's logotype is distinguished by the letters I and T as two parts of a vertical lightning bolt, where the I is resting on top of the T.
+The lone bolt shall be of the color laser violet (`#CC99FF`, see §1.2 in the chapter's statues).
 In cases where the flash cannot be used without difficulty, it should be encompassed in a 45 degree tilted square that depicts a stylized microchip.

 The official logotype looks like this:

 ![The chapter's logo, in color](./img/logo-it-1500px.png)

 The legs of the microchip shall be of the color laser violet (`#CC99FF`, see §1.2 in the chapter's statutes) and the centrum shall have a darker tone of the same color (for example `#403050`).
 The lightning bolt shall be white (`#FFFFFF`).

 ### 2.2 Monochrome Emblem